NASU, SSANU Begin Indefinite Strike Over Withheld Salaries

 Onyebuchi Ezigbo in Abuja

-The Joint Action Committee (JAC) of non teaching staff unions in universities, comprising the Non-Academic Staff Union of Educational and Associated Institutions, (NASU) and the Senior Staff Association of Nigerian Universities (SSANU), has directed its members to commence a nationwide indefinite strike from Monday over the non payment of their four months withheld salaries.
+The Joint Action Committee, JAC, of non-teaching staff unions in the universities, comprising the Non-Academic Staff Union of Educational and Associated Institutions, NASU and the Senior Staff Association of Nigerian Universities, SSANU, has directed its members to commence a nationwide indefinite strike from Monday over the non-payment of the four months withheld salaries.

-JAC, in a circular to all branch chairmen of NASU and SSANU in the universities and inter-university centres, with the title: ‘Latest development in respect of the withheld four (4) months salaries’, and signed by Prince Peters Adeyemi, General Secretary of NASU and Comrade Mohammed Ibrahim, SSANU President, explained that the timing of the action was for effective co-ordination and for both unions to be on the same page.
+JAC in a circular to all branch chairmen of NASU and SSANU in the universities and inter-university centres, with the title: “Latest development in respect of the withheld four (4) months salaries, and signed by Prince Peters Adeyemi, General Secretary of NASU and Comrade Mohammed Ibrahim, SSANU President, explained that the timing of the action was for effective co-ordination and for both unions to be on same page.

 According to the circular, “It is on record that JAC of NASU and SSANU has issued multiple notices to the government to redress this ugly situation.
 However, the sincerity of government to our cause is in doubt.

-“In view of this, the leadership of JAC has decided that the effective date for the strike be moved to mid-night of Sunday, 27th October, 2024, to allow the branch officers of NASU to be on ground before commencing on the strike.
+“In view of this, the leadership of JAC has decided that the effective date for the strike be moved to mid-night of Sunday, 27th October 2024, to allow the Branch Officers of NASU to be on ground before commencing the strike.

 “We express our deepest appreciation for your steadfast commitment to the leadership and we affirm our determination to persist in this struggle until ultimate victory is secured.”